ddnexus/elastics-doc/source/doc/4-flex-model/6-Live-Reindex.md

 The transform block will be used to pass ALL the record being reindexed AND the tracked changes at the end of the reindexing.
 If you don't pass any block, the index will be copied verbatim into the new index.

-You can pass the `:index` option to limit the indices to migrate: if you don't pass any `:index` option the default indices of your app will be used. (the `:models` and the `:ensure_indices` are ignored by this method).
+You can pass the `:index` option to limit the indices to migrate: if you don't pass any `:index` option the default indices of your app will be used. (the `:models` is ignored by this method).

 ## Caveats